 Gravy time!
 In a medium bowl mix together two cans of cream of chicken soup and one cup of milk.
 Mix until well blended.
 Then pour over the pork chops, covering them completely.
 (I promise they are under there!)

 Cook on low heat for 4–6 hours.
-The house will begin to smell delectably delicious!
-The longer they cook the more they will fall apart.
-I wanted mine to hold together so I only cooked mine for 4 hours.
+The house will smell delectably delicious!
+The longer they cook, the more they will fall apart.
+I wanted mine to hold together, so I only cooked mine for 4 hours.